Skip to main content

 Left Column

-• Perforation Engine (bottom left) — Controls which notes are removed.
-Select from 7 filtering strategies and adjust perforation amount and layer interaction.
+• Perforation (middle) — Controls which notes are removed.
+Select from 7 mathematical filtering strategies; adjust perforation amount, golden-angle mode (for Golden Ratio), and corpus bias (for Corpus Density).

 Right Column

-• Pitch Logic (bottom right) — Controls what notes play.
-Scale selection from 150+ scales, root note, octave span, and 11 pitch selection algorithms.
+• Pitch (top) — Controls what notes play.
+Scale selection from 100+ scales, root pitch class, starting octave, octave span, and 12 pitch selection algorithms with a Shape slider whose meaning depends on the active algorithm.

 Central Visualization